Forbes

 Natural Language Processing (NLP)

 NLP lets a system interpret the actual meaning behind text, not just recognize characters.
 It helps identify entities, relationships, and context, which is essential for anything beyond the simplest structured forms.
-NLP itself draws on a few underlying techniques: machine learning models trained to recognize language patterns, deep learning and neural networks for detecting more complex relationships in large volumes of text, and computational linguistics for handling grammar and syntax.
+NLP draws on three things.
+Machine learning models trained to spot language patterns.
+Deep learning for the more complex relationships across large volumes of text.
+Computational linguistics for grammar and syntax.

 Robotic Process Automation (RPA)

-RPA doesn't extract or interpret document content itself, but it's often paired with IDP to act on the structured data once it's been extracted, entering it into enterprise systems, triggering downstream workflows, or flagging exceptions for a human to review.
+RPA does not read documents itself.
+It is paired with IDP to act once the data is out: entering it into systems, triggering the next workflow, or flagging exceptions for a person to check.

 Benefits of Intelligent Document Processing